yhoogstrate/fuma/README.md

 ### -f output format ###

 FuMa has the built-in option for multiple output formats.
-The most straight-forward format is the ‘list’ output format which contains per (matched) fusion gene, for each matching tool, the genomic locations and identifier(s).
+The most straight-forward format is the '*list*' output format which contains per (matched) fusion gene, for each matching tool, the genomic locations and identifier(s).
 In the following example we have three fusion genes; one detected by TopHat fusion, one by STAR and one by BOTH.
-The corresponding output in ‘list’ format would be:
+The corresponding output in '*list*' format would be:

 | Left Genes | Right Genes | STAR             | TopHat Fusion
 |:-----------|:------------|:-----------------|:-------------